janaagaard75/FilmFilter/README.md

 # Film Filter

-A side project, about testing how a filtering approach could work, when selecting a movie to see in the theater.
+A side project testing how a filtering approach could work when selecting a movie to see in the theater.

 ## Scraper